commerce-docs/magento2-functional-testing-framework-public/docs/guides/git-vs-composer-install.md

 # Git vs Composer installation of Magento with MFTF

-Depending on how you plan to use Magnto code, there are different options for installing Magento.
+Depending on how you plan to use Magento code, there are different options for installing Magento.

 ## GitHub Installation